If you’re wondering what to do in Madeira, this travel guide will help you discover the sights beyond its capital city, Funchal.

 13. Venture inside a volcano at São Vicente

 I fell in love with the little village of São Vicente on my first trip to Madeira so this time, I used it as a base for part of our holiday.
 What appeals to me most is the verdant, dramatic landscape.
 It also has a pretty, but small, village centre and a strip of restaurants along the black sand beach.

 The nearby São Vicente Volcanic Centre is well worth a visit.
-If you don’t have your own transport or time to deal with buses, consider this Half Day São Vicent Caves and Volcanic Centre Tour
+If you don’t have your own transport or time to deal with buses, consider this Full Day trip to the north coast from Funchal including the São Vicent Caves.

 14. Smell the roses in Arco de São Jorge